grossetto31/grossetto31/README.md

 - 🔭 I’m currently working as a data analyst

-- 🌱 I’m currently learning *Python*
+- 🌱 I’m currently learning *Python and AWS*

 - 💬 Ask me about *Power BI, Excel and SQL*